 Random Name Generator

-This tool runs entirely in your browser.
+This random name generator runs entirely in your browser.
 When you click the Generate button, JavaScript reads the number of names you requested, checks the selected style, chooses a first name from the matching pool, chooses a surname from a shared surname list, and displays the completed combinations in the result area.
 Because the process happens locally, nothing needs to be sent to a server just to produce the names.
 That makes the page fast, private, and easy to use on almost any device.

+In practical terms, the inputs mean the following.
 The count controls how many complete names the script creates in one pass.
 The style controls which first-name array is eligible for selection.
-The surname list stays constant, which keeps the interface simple and the output consistent.
-Together, those choices determine the pool of possible combinations you may see.
+The surname list stays constant, which keeps the workflow predictable.
+Together, those choices determine the pool of possible combinations you may see and how often a familiar first name might reappear across repeated runs.

 Formula: P = 1 / N